Department of Psychiatry

 Professor of Psychiatry (primary appointment)

-Doctor of Medicine, Semmelweis University of Med, 1998
+Doctor of Medicine, Semmelweis University, 1998

 Lauren Ashley Marks, M.D.